 Caniglia’s work has appeared in over 120 books and movies produced by Random House, Pyr Publishing, The Folio Society, Cemetery Dance Publications, Dorchester Publishing, Easton Press, IDW Publishing, Anchor Bay Entertainment, IDT Entertainment, Showtime Networks and Warner Brothers among others.
 He has received World Fantasy and Hugo nominations for his illustration work.
 Caniglia received the 2004 International Horror Guild Award for best artist in dark fantasy, the IlluXCon 2012 Artist award, in 2015 he received the Iowa State University College of Art and Design Achievement award.
 In 2018 he received the Salmagundi Club’s SCNY, N. C. Wyeth merit award for his work in printmaking and painting.

-In 2020, David Weiss directed a documentary short film about Caniglia’s life and work.
+In 2020, award winning director David Weiss directed a documentary short film about Caniglia’s life and work.
 This documentary was selected for Nebraska short films encore screening at the 2020 Omaha Film Festival and is currently being screened at festivals in the United States and Europe.

 Caniglia’s work continues to push boundaries, his devotion and advocacy of the figure and human condition are a felt reality full of symbolism and metaphors that transcend time and place.